gelerum/container-stable-diffusion-webui/README.md

 ## Prelude
 User wants to have a direct access to some files and directories:
-- configs
+- configs/
-- embeddings
+- embeddings/
-- extensions
+- extensions/
-- models
+- models/
-- outputs
+- outputs/
 - config.json
 - ui-config.json